lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 Another kind of supervised learning is called ***classification***.

 Classification is the technique that we can use to predict which class or category, something belongs to.
-A simple variant is binary classification where we predict whether entities belong to one of two classes (true or false).
+A simple variant is binary classification, where we predict whether entities belong to one of two classes (true or false).

 Example, we'll take a number of patients in a health clinic, gather some personal details e.g. age: 23, pregnancy: 1, glucose: 171, BMI: 43.5, run tests, and identify which patients are diabetic and which are not.

-We can learn a function that can be applied to the patient features and give the result 1 for patients that are diabetic:
+We could learn a function that can be applied to the patient features and give the result 1 for patients that are diabetic:

 > * *`f([23, 1, 171, 43.5]) = 1`*

 and 0 for patients that aren't.

-Generally, a binary classifier is a function that can be applied to features (X) to produce a (Y) value of 1 or 0.
+Generally, a binary classifier is a function, that can be applied to features (X) to produce a (Y) value of 1 or 0.
 This function won't actually calculate an absolute value of 1 or 0, instead it will calculate a value between 1 and 0, and we'll use a threshold value to decide whether the result should be counted as a 1 or a 0.

 *Ref: Web: [MSXDAT262017](https://www.youtube.com/watch?v=1O0_u9WRo-0/) - edX.*